 We covered digital tools to support and improve field service in terms of first-time-fix rates, technician utilization, increased productivity, revenue enhancements and customer satisfaction.
 Considering the importance of your aftermarket presence adopting these tools is imperative if you hope to just maintain or grow market share.

 We also covered what telematics have to offer.
 Telematics provide a perfect fit with the field service tools mentioned above and really kick up your service levels a notch or two.
 Many dealers are moving into this area and will have the ability to monitor user fleets as well as provide data regarding both short-term and long-term rental units.
-Again, if you are not at least investigating this option at this time you will find yourself behind the eight ball.
+Again, if you are not at least investigating this option at this time you will

 Both of these topics are covered at AEMP meetings and through their training programs.
 I encourage lift truck dealers to investigate having an employee get "certified" by AEMP to be a professional equipment manager.
 This knowledge could be used to consult with customers to help manage their fleet needs.